joez2450/sep11-freedom-project/tool/learning-log.md

 Note: For every 1-2 seconds, a function with whatever shape conditions inside will occur.
 Therefore, an unlimited amount of obstacles can solely be generated through this code.
 The `wait` is depended on `rand(1,2)`, which then takes effect of the function.

 * I used a `scene` component syntax and included a key tag of "lose".
 Inside `scene`, I used the `add` component and included a `text` of "Game Over!".
 Additionally, I created another `scene` with a key tag of "start" and used `add` to input a sprite.
-Afterward, I utilized a new component `go` with "start" along with `onClick` so that when a user loses they could respawn with a click.
+Afterward, I utilized a new component `go` with "start" along with `onClick` so that when a user loses the game, they could respawn with a click.
 In the end, the code looked like this:

 ``` Js